DzRepo/RaspberryPI-CCS811-BME280-Google-Cloud/README.md

 Error Reporting: ```pip install google-cloud-error-reporting```

-(but follow along the codelab for the best instructions on installing google bits & connecting to the pub/sub points!)
+*(follow the codelab for the best instructions on installing google bits & connecting to the pub/sub points!)*

 The BigQuery table schema is [sensorDataTable.json]().
-The modifications allow for the extra fields for storing eco2 and tvoc.
+The modifications allow for the extra fields for storing eco<sub>2</sub> and tvoc.

 [`https://cloud.google.com/bigquery/docs/schemas#using_a_json_schema_file`](https://cloud.google.com/bigquery/docs/schemas#using_a_json_schema_file) shows how to create the table using this file.